Lesson Plan - Get It!

 At the time, there were different bus sections for Whites and Blacks.
 If a bus was full, the Blacks were expected to give the seats in their section to the White people.

 Rosa Parks was arrested when she refused to give up her seat.

 The following picture shows Rosa Parks being arrested.
 Think of a time you have been forced to give something up even though you had it first.

 - How did you feel in that moment?

-Civil rights leaders decided to call a massive boycott of the Montgomery transit system, and they asked Dr. King to lead the movement.
-For more than a year, African Americans refused to ride the city buses, causing the Montgomery transit system to lose a lot of money.
+Civil rights leaders called a massive boycott of the Montgomery transit system and asked Dr. King to lead the movement.
+For more than a year, Blacks refused to ride the city buses, causing the Montgomery transit system to lose a lot of money.

 The boycott made many people angry because it caused a huge loss in money and forced people in Montgomery to reconsider their way of life.

-As the leader of the movement, Dr. King was often threatened.
-He was arrested at one point and his home was bombed.
+As the movement leader, Dr. King was often threatened.
+He was arrested at one point, and his home was bombed.
 Despite the threats, Dr. King did not give up.

 After more than a year of protesting, the boycott was lifted when the city of Montgomery desegregated public transportation.
-Dr. King’s leadership helped make the Montgomery bus boycott a success, but there was still a great deal of work to do throughout the country.
+Dr. King’s leadership helped make the Montgomery bus boycott a success, but there was still much work to do throughout the country.